Gabriella439/nixos-in-production/manuscript/Modules.md

 In other words, `lib.evalModules` is the magic function that combines all of our NixOS modules into a composite attribute set.

 NixOS essentially does the same thing as in the above example, except on a much larger scale.
-Also, in a real NixOS system the final `config.system.build.toplevel` attribute path stores a derivation instead of a string.
+Also, in a real NixOS system the final `config.system.build.toplevel` attribute path stores a buildable derivation instead of a string.

 ## Recursion

-The NixOS module system lets modules refer to the final composite configuration using the `config` function argument that is passed in to every NixOS module.
+The NixOS module system lets modules refer to the final composite configuration using the `config` function argument that is passed into every NixOS module.
 For example, this is how our `top-level.nix` module was able to refer to the `system.nixos.release` option that was set in the `other.nix` module:

 ```nix
 # This represents the final composite configuration